 - The renin angiotensin system (RAS) is considered to be the most important endocrine regulator of cardiovascular homeostasis.

 - Pineal RAS modulates the synthesis of melatonin.

 - Accumulating evidence suggests that angiotensin not only interferes with melatonin synthesis and release but also that both hormones interact at several levels, having opposing effects in cardiovascular and metabolic pathophysiology.

 - Chronotherapy (timing of BP therapy): among patients with a non-dipping BP profile, a once-daily evening (in comparison to morning) ingestion schedule of the angiotensin-II receptor antagonists (AIIRAs) irbesartan, olmesartan, telmisartan, and valsartan, exerted a greater therapeutic effect on nocturnal BP, with normalisation of the circadian BP profile toward a more dipping pattern.

 One study reported an association between lower melatonin levels and myocardial infarction in women with high BMI.

 Insulin and metabolic syndrome

 The interaction between melatonin, circadian rhythms and the RAS has also been implicated in the pathophysiology of type ll diabetes and metabolic syndrome.
-There is accumulating evidence that the RAS plays a major role in the development of dyslipidaemias, altered glucose homeostasis, and hypertension of the metabolic syndrome.
+There is accumulating evidence that the RAS plays a major role in the development of dyslipidaemias, in altered glucose homeostasis and in hypertension of the metabolic syndrome.